Chaos Hub is maintained at https://hub.litmuschaos.io

 Application developers write negative tests in their CI pipelines to test the resiliency of the applications.
 These negative can be converted into Litmus Chaos Experiments and contributed to ChaosHub, so that the users of the application can use them in staging/pre-production/production environments to check the resilience.
 Application environments vary considerably from where they are tested (CI pipelines) to where they are deployed (Production).
 Hence, running the same chaos tests in user's environment will help determine the weaknesses of the deployment and fixing such weaknesses leads to increased resilience.

 Following Application Chaos experiments are available on ChaosHub

 |OpenEBS||Container Attached Storage for Kubernetes||Replica Kill, Controller Kill, cStorPool instance failure|

 |Kubernetes||Orchestration platform for Containers|

 Chaos experiments that inject chaos into the platform resources of Kubernetes are classified into this category.
-Management of platform resources vary significantly from each other, Chaos Charts may be maintained separately for each platform (For example, AWS, GCP, Azure, etc)
+Management of platform resources vary significantly from each other, Chaos Charts may be maintained seperately for each platform (For example, AWS, GCP, Azure etc)